 Quality healthcare services are provided to people living in Norway.
 Healthcare is funded by public or population income deduction.
 Healthcare is free for people younger than 16 years.
-Pregnant women are also given the free services.
+Free health services is provide to the Pregnant women.

 Oslo is the one of the best cities to live in Norway.
 You can find everything here including, quality health care, educational services, leisure, great people, and a charming atmosphere.
-Lot of job opportunities are waiting to hear your voice.
+In addition, people can benefit from a lot of job opportunities.
 Just go there and get the life of your dreams.

 Trondheim (Fauna, Media, Film)

-Trondheim city will give a lot of fun and entertainment opportunities.
+After Oslo, you should also considered Tronheim as it is one of the best cities to live in Norway.
+Moreover, the city will give a lot of fun and entertainment opportunities.
 There are also some wildlife animals in the city including foxes, birds, otters, beavers, moose, and deer.
-People can get education and research facilities from several great number of institutes located in the city.
+Another advantage is that People can get education and research facilities from several high standard institutes.
 The city will give you a harsh atmosphere as the winters can go wild.
 You can enjoy snowfalls in the months of November to March.

 Stavanger (Industrial, Canned Capital)

 Alesund is one of the best places to live in Norway.
 Jobs are available in fishing and port sector.
-It has a rich history that dates back to the rollo adventures in Scandinavia and other regions of Europe.
+Beside that it has a rich history that dates back to the rollo adventures in Scandinavia.

 Fredrikstad is popular for sports and education.
 Football is a popular sport in Fredrikstad.
-There are several high standard school and education centers for people of the city.
+Moreover, there are several high standard school and education centers for people of the city.

-The fishing village of Henningsvaer is a popular tourist center and island best suits people who love fishing and beaches and shore sides.
+The fishing village of Henningsvaer is a popular tourist center.
+This island best suits people who love fishing, beaches, and shore sides.

 Reine is the most beautiful village as picked by Allers, a popular weekly magazine in Norway.
 Tourism is the main source of economy of Reine.
-It can be easily accessed through European route E10.
+Transport facilities are also quite good in Reine.
+People can access it easily through European route E10.

-Skudeneshavn is popular summer town, popular for its wood houses approximate 255 located inside the town.
-Skudefestival, a popular boating event is celebrated every year in the town.
-The festival is celebrated by approximately 35000 people every year.
+Skudeneshavn is popular summer town.
+Popular for its wood houses, approximate 255 located inside the town.
+Skudefestival is a popular boating event.
+People celebrate skudefestival every year.
+35000 people celebrate the festival.